 There are several common attack vectors within your attack surface, and we’ve listed some of them below:

 These are just a few of the potential risks and attack surfaces that could be targeted within your organisation.
-To really know what you need to consider, you should take an in-depth look at every vector within your infrastructure, or commission a third-party company to do this on your behalf.
-They will be able to run tests and audits to fully expose areas of concern.
+To really know what you need to consider, you should take an in-depth look at every vector within your infrastructure, or commission a third-party company to do this on your behalf (like us!).
+They will be able to run tests and assessments to fully expose any areas of concern.

 Every business and institution will have its own legal obligations and policies that make it compliant with local industry and government legislation.
 This includes data protection, privacy compliance and industry-specific policies that must be upheld to implement best practices and also avoid large business-ending punishments.